Mumbai: Independent India

-Following protests in which 105 people died in clashes with the police, Bombay State was reorganised on linguistic lines on 1 May 1960.
-Gujarati-speaking areas of Bombay State were partitioned into the state of Gujarat.
-Maharashtra State with Mumbai as its capital was formed with the merger of Marathi-speaking areas of Bombay State, eight districts from Central Provinces and Berar, five districts from Hyderabad State, and numerous princely states enclosed between them.
-As a memorial to the martyrs of the Samyukta Maharashtra movement, Flora Fountain was renamed as Hutatma Chowk (Martyr's Square) and a memorial was erected.
+Following widespread protests in which 105 people died in clashes with law enforcement, Bombay State was reorganised along linguistic lines on 1 May 1960, creating the separate states of Maharashtra and Gujarat.
+The Gujarati-speaking regions became Gujarat, while Maharashtra was formed by combining the Marathi-speaking areas of Bombay State with territories from Central Provinces and Berar, Hyderabad State, and other princely states, with Bombay as its capital.
+The Flora Fountain was renamed Hutatma Chowk (Martyr’s Square), and a memorial was erected in memory of those who died during the Samyukta Maharashtra movement.